Can't connect to the network via TCP directly?, try this guide.

 The positives and negatives of using Private Internet Access in combination with storagenode

-Up to five machines can be connected with a single private internet access subscription at once, which means that five TCP connections can be configured on five machines.
+Up to five machines can be connected with a single private internet access subscription at once, which means that five connections can be configured on five machines.

 - The TCP port assigned by PIA through which the node will connect to the network remains static as long as the connection is made to the same VPN gateway.